Results of the 2013 Dyke Marsh Breeding Bird Survey

-The official survey was conducted between Saturday, May 26, and Sunday, July 1, but any data collected outside of this period that confirmed a breeding species was entered into the database.
+The official survey was conducted between Saturday, May 25 and Thursday, July 4, but any data collected outside of this period that confirmed a breeding species was entered into the database.
 This permitted us to weed out most migrants that do not use the marsh to breed.
-I also included information provided from the Sunday morning walks to supplement data reported by the survey teams.
-The survey tract encompassed the Belle Haven picnic area, the marina, the open marsh, the Potomac River shoreline and the surrounding woodland from the mouth of Hunting Creek to Morningside Lane.
-The volunteers reported 84 species at Dyke Marsh during the 2012 survey.
-By the time data collection was completed, they had collectively categorized 39 species as breeders, eight species as probable breeders and 23 species as possible breeders.
-An additional 14 species were present in the survey tract during the official reporting period, but were considered not to be in suitable breeding habitat.
+I also included information provided from the Sunday morning walks and reliable individuals to supplement data reported by the survey teams.
+The survey tract encompassed the Belle Haven picnic area, the marina, the open marsh, the Potomac River shoreline, and the surrounding woodland from the mouth of Hunting Creek to Morningside Lane.
+The volunteers reported 76 species at Dyke Marsh between May 25 and July 4.
+By the time data collection was completed, they had collectively categorized 36 species as breeders, 11 species as probable breeders, and 17 species as possible breeders.
+An additional 12 species were present in the survey tract during the official reporting period, but were considered not to be in suitable breeding habitat.

-In alphabetical order, they are Eugene Ballering, Andy Bernick, Dave Boltz, Glenda Booth, Julie Bourns, Monique Derfuss, Ed Eder, Myriam Eder, Sandy Farkas, Kurt Gaskill, Susan Haskew, Gerry Hawkins, Jackie Howard, Beth Kemick, Phil Kenny, Elizabeth Ketz-Robinson, Mary Alice Koeneke, Glen Koppel, Ginny McNair, Larry Meade, Roger Miller, David “Nick” Nichols, Kurk Petrovic, Laura Plaze, Marc Ribaudo, Rich Rieger, Don Robinson, Alex Ronkainen, Molly Ross, Peter Ross, Paula Sullivan, Kim Taylor, Margaret Wohler and Chris Wolz.
+In alphabetical order, they are: Bob Beard, Andy Bernick, Dave Boltz, Glenda Booth, Ed Eder, Myriam Eder, Sandy Farkas, Kurt Gaskill, Susan Haskew, Gerry Hawkins, Elizabeth Ketz-Robinson, Dorothy McManus, Ginny McNair, Larry Meade, Roger Miller, Elton Morel, David “Nick” Nichols, Laura Plaze, Marc Ribaudo, Rich Rieger, Don Robinson, Jessie Strother, Paula Sullivan, John Symington, Maggie Symington, Bill Whitacre, Brett Wohler, Margaret Wohler, Katherine Wychulis and Bill Young.

-Osprey, Bald Eagle, Mourning Dove, Eastern Screech-Owl, Red-bellied Woodpecker, Downy Woodpecker, Great
+Osprey, Bald Eagle, Mourning Dove, Red-bellied Woodpecker, Downy Woodpecker,

 Crested Flycatcher, Eastern Kingbird, Warbling Vireo, Blue Jay, Fish Crow,